Where to Get Books:

 Die punch: for putting the holes in the hard cover.
 I got mine from Amazon.
 Load it with the 1/8 inch bits.

-Paper punch: 1/8 inch die, as opposed to the usual 1/4 inch.
+Paper punch: with a 1/8 inch die, as opposed to the usual 1/4 inch.

 Permanent marker: any brand or dark color will do.